andrewmolyuk/eslint-plugin-vue-modular/docs/rules/no-direct-feature-imports.md

 ## Notes

 - The rule resolves relative import paths against the linted file to correctly map `..` segments to absolute filesystem paths.
-- Test files and virtual filenames are ignored to avoid false positives during tests and non-file sources.
+- Virtual filenames are ignored to avoid false positives.
 - Use the `ignore` option to whitelist feature names that should not be reported.

 ## When Not To Use